Frank Lowy: Career

 In 1952, Lowy left Israel and joined his family, who had left Europe for Australia and started a business delivering small goods.
 In 1953, he met fellow immigrant John Saunders.
 The pair became business partners, eventually creating Westfield Development Corporation through the development of a shopping centre at Blacktown in Sydney's western suburbs.
 Over the next 30 years, Lowy and Saunders developed shopping centres across Australia and the United States (from 1977); and listed the company on the Australian Stock Exchange in 1960 as Westfield Development Corporation.
 Saunders sold his interests and left the company in 1987.
 In the 1990s Lowy took the company to New Zealand, then the United Kingdom in the 2000s.

 Lowy was appointed a Director of the Reserve Bank of Australia in 1995, was reappointed in 2000 and 2003, and concluded his term in 2005.
 In 2008 Lowy and related interests were mentioned in documents stolen from the LGT Bank of Liechtenstein by a former employee.
 A subsequent US Senate probe and an Australian Taxation Office audit investigated Lowy and his sons, David and Steven, on their involvement with financial institutions in tax havens located in Liechtenstein and Switzerland.
 Lowy maintained he had not done anything wrong, the matter was settled with the ATO, and no action was taken.

 After turning 80 in October 2010, Lowy officially stood down as executive chairman of the Westfield Group effective May 2011, taking on the role of non-executive chairman.
 Sons, Steven and Peter, became joint chief executives.
 In October 2015, Lowy stepped down as the chairman of the Scentre Group, a role that he had held for 55 years.

+Lowy supports a Big Australia and advocates for an ambitious immigration program.